TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 The original log files that were used when preparing the submission can be found in `experiments/original-results`.

+---

-## Using the Tools Outisde the Scope of the Artifact
+## Using the tools outisde the scope of the artifact

 In the paper we consider tools Storm and PAYNT, both are open source tools: